cloudforet-io/actions/README.md

 *) If you want to see the `Actions` script that appears  in the diagram, see [here](./src).

-### 2. Bulk trigger workflows when a new version of Cloudforet's core services needs to be released.
+### 2. trigger workflows when a new version of Cloudforet's core services needs to be released.
 When a new version of Cloudforet's core services is released, we need to trigger the workflow of each repository.<br>
 To do this, we made workflow that can trigger workflows of each repository in `Actions`.<br>